Cuterebra fontinella

 Cuterebra fontinella, the mouse bot fly, is a species of New World skin bot fly in the family Oestridae.
 C. fontinella is typically around 1 cm in length with a black and yellow color pattern.
 C. fontinella develops by parasitizing nutrients from its host, typically the white-footed mouse.
 C. fontinella has even been known to parasitize humans in rare cases.
 Individuals parasitized by C. fontinella will develop a large bump on the skin that is indicative of parasitization.

 Etymology

 The genus name Cuterebra is a blend of the Latin words cutis : skin and terebra : borer with apparent shortening of expected Cutiterebra to Cuterebra.

 Distribution

 C. fontinella is found all around North America, including in most of the continental United States, southern Canada, and northern Mexico.
-The prevalence of C. fontinella is dependant upon temperature.
+The prevalence of C. fontinella is dependent upon temperature.
 Colder regions will not be as densely populated as the warmer ones.

 Habitat

 C. fontinella inhabits deciduous forests of North America.
 C. fontinella prefer territories near running water and with low-elevation vegetation.
 These flies are found in the highest density near the edges of their habitats.